Brachyglottis pentacopa

 Simplified description

-Rare small shrub inhabiting Mt Percy in the Wairarapa.
-Leaves yellow-green, paler underneath, margin very wavy, on a grooved stalk.
+Rare wiry shrub inhabiting only Mt Percy in the Wairarapa.
+Leaves yellow-green, paler underneath, margin toothed and very wavy, on a grooved stalk.
 Flowers daisy-like with yellow, rounded, radiating petals, in loose clusters.

 Flower colours